Understanding Product Liability in Florida

 • Preserve the Product – Keep the item in its original condition.
 Please do not throw it away, repair it, or alter it in any way.

-• Collect Evidence – Save any receipts, instruction manuals, product packaging, warranty information, and photos of the product and your injuries.
+• Collect Evidence – Save receipts, instruction manuals, product packaging, warranty information, and photos of the product and your injuries.

 • Avoid Repairs or Alterations – Even minor changes to the product could damage your case by making it harder to prove the defect.